MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-test-ui-solution.md

     This is equivalent to running `docker compose up -d`, the `-d` indicates a detached state of the process, so the output of each service isn't shown in the terminal.
 This leaves the terminal free for other commands.

-Now that the services and applications are running, you can test the poral UI.
+Now that the services and applications are running, you can test the portal UI.

 ## Install Playwright in a new `testing` package.